vitch/nakeditchyfeet/src/content/blog/fiji/a-stolen-glance-at-fiji/index.md

 Only five hours after landing we where already wishing we could stay longer.

 [Leleuvia Island Resort's](http://www.leleuvia.com/) boat picked us up at Bau Landing and whizzed us onto a tiny sandy dot on a hot sea.
 It was Monday and there were only two other guests in the whole island.
 It rained all afternoon, a great excuse to catch up on sleep.

 In the evening we were invited to join the seasons festivities at the resort staff's Christmas Party.
-This involved a lot of Kava drinking, a huge BBQ followed by Secret Santa and dancing to Fiji's own version of Gangnam Style.
+This involved a lot of Kava drinking, a huge BBQ followed by Secret Santa and dancing to [Fiji's own version of Gangnam Style](http://www.youtube.com/watch?v=0TP0F0o5pLU).

 ![Christmas barbeque in Fiji](DSCF1244.jpg)

-The next coupe of days were spent pinching ourselves for we couldn't believe we'd found this place.
+The next couple of days were spent pinching ourselves for we couldn't believe we'd found this place.
 This isn't a five star type resort, the pool was the ocean, the bedrooms where in simple thatched roof bamboo walled cottages, and the bathroom and showers were shared.
 But the place was built with careful detailing and using traditional materials and techniques, the water was crystal clear, and the treatment was personal so it felt like five stars.